mohdali/mohdali.github.io/src/mohdali.github.io/Pages/Posts/2025/2025-08-14-Markdown-Posts-Now-Live.md

 ---

-*This feature was completed on January 14, 2025, with the assistance of Claude Code—turning a long-pending task into a success story in just a few hours.*
+*This feature was completed on August 14, 2025, with the assistance of Claude Code—turning a long-pending task into a success story in just a few hours.*